LukeMS/keltor/rst/index.rst

 Battle songs have been sung by warriors since the first war was fought.
 Traditionally, these songs are a testament of grim defiance to enemies and long odds and death.
 Some will summon reminders of what the warrior fights for.
 Some will be heartbreakingly melancholy laments for the fallen.
 Some will be humorous.
 All are a way for a soldier to scream, "We will win!"

 Normally sung while marching, they have a rhythm that works well with a strong and steady drum beat.
 Generally, one soldier starts the song by singing the verse and all thunder out the chorus together.
 Call and response songs are common.
-While every troop has their own collection of verse and chorus they favor, there are some old favorites sung across the Middle Lands.
+While every troop has their own collection of verse and chorus they favor, there are some old favorites sung across the `Middle Lands`_.
 It is common to have dozens of verses and some minor variation in the chorus of a song, here are examples of versus for some of the songs.

 +------------------------------------------+--------------------------------------------+
 | | Wolf of War (4 of 18 verses)           | | Victory's Reward (3 of 7 verses)         |